awsdocs/amazon-dynamodb-developer-guide/doc_source/workbench.Modeler.CreateNew.md

    Choose **Add facet**\.
 ![\[Console screenshot showing the facet details and the add facet button.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/workbench/DesignerAddFacetDetails.png)

-   Repeat step 8 if you want to add more facets\.
+   Repeat this step if you want to add more facets\.

 1. If you want to add a global secondary index, choose **Add global secondary index**\.